H586390-RoboticVirtualNavigation/VirtualMaze/docs/RaycastingGuide.md

 16. Z Worldspace Co-ordinate of the subject's location in the Worldspace.

 #### Unity Units
-Numbers represented by Unity Units are values unity uses to position the various gameobjects in the Worldspace where the center of the Worldspace and the maze is located at (x: 0, y: 0, z: 0).
+Numbers represented by Unity Units are values unity uses to position the various gameobjects in the Worldspace where the center of the floor of the maze is located at (x: 0, y: 0, z: 0).
 For reference and scaling, the "rooms" used in VirtualMaze is 25 by 25 Unity Units and the ceiling is 4.93 Unity Units high.

 The default settings for units in Unity is 1 Unity Unit = 1 meter however, because the scaling is mutable, feel free to scale these values as required.

 #### Object Size Reference

-- **Posters:** (width: 2.24, length: 1.4, thickness: 0) Unity Unit
+- **Posters:** (width: 2.24, height: 1.4, thickness: 0) Unity Unit
-- **Outer Walls:** (width: 5, length: 5, thickness: 0.1) Unity Unit
+- **Outer Walls:** (width: 5, height: 5, thickness: 0.1) Unity Unit
-- **Inner/Colored Walls:** (width: 5, length: 3.11, thickness: 0.1) Unity Unit
+- **Inner Walls/Barriers:** (width: 5, height: 3.11, thickness: 0.1) Unity Unit
 - **Ground and Ceiling:** (width: 25, length: 25, thickness: 0) Unity Unit
  - Ceiling Height: 4.93 Unity Unit
 - **CueImage:** (width: 0.4, length: 0.2, thickness: 0) Unity Unit